 Asia-Pacific

-Represents 52% of demand and 58% of production, consuming around 1.09 million metric tons.
-China leads with 41% of regional use, followed by Japan at 17% and India at 15%.
-The region exports over 320,000 metric tons annually.
+Asia-Pacific represents approximately 52% of global epichlorohydrin demand and around 58% of global production, consuming approximately 1.09 million metric tons.
+China is the largest regional consumer, followed by Japan and India.
+The region also exports more than 320,000 metric tons annually, supported by large-scale chemical manufacturing and expanding epoxy resin production.

 Middle East & Africa